-Text display Situation SHOCK IN: After the AED is fully charged and ready to deliver the defibrillation shock.
+Voice Prompt Text display Situation "Shock will be delivered in" SHOCK IN: After the AED is fully charged and ready to deliver the defibrillation shock.
 The SHOCK will automatically be administered approximately three seconds after the end of the voice prompt.
-THREE Prompts approximately three seconds prior to delivering shock.
-TWO Prompts approximately two seconds prior to delivering shock.
-ONE Prompts approximately one second prior to delivering shock.
-SHOCK DELIVERED Prompts when the shock is delivered.
-SHOCK IN: THREE TWO ONE SHOCK
+"Three" THREE Prompts approximately three seconds prior to delivering shock.
+"Two TWO Prompts approximately two seconds prior to delivering shock.
+"One ONE Prompts approximately one seconds prior to delivering shock.
+"Shock delivered" SHOCK DELIVERED Prompts when the shock is delivered.